gsaisuresh/PD_WorkShop_using_OpenLANE_sky130nm/README.md

 #### Review files after design prep run synthesis

-We can observe runs directory is created which has a directory on the name of cuurent day's date which contains the folder structures required by openLANE.
+We can observe runs directory is created within the picorv32a folder, which has a directory on the name of cuurent day's date which contains the folder structures required by openLANE.

 ![1](https://github.com/gsaisuresh/PD_WorkShop_using_OpenLANE_sky130nm/assets/135144937/b9efb298-b308-4278-90bc-89aa449c3596)